splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/instrument-go-application.rst

 The realm name appears in the :guilabel:`Organizations` section.

-For more information on the ingest API endpoints, see :new-page:`Send APM traces <https://dev.splunk.com/observability/docs/apm/send_traces/>` and `Send data points <https://dev.splunk.com/observability/docs/datamodel/ingest#Send-data-points>`.
+For more information on the ingest API endpoints, see :new-page:`Send APM traces <https://dev.splunk.com/observability/docs/apm/send_traces/>` and :new-page:`Send data points <https://dev.splunk.com/observability/docs/datamodel/ingest#Send-data-points>`.